Zechariah 4

 Typologically

-A much of this prophecy remains a great puzzle.
-That is the nature of typology, it is always fuzzy at best.
-The antitype, i.e. fulfillment, must come for the fulness of understanding can be realized.
+Much of this prophecy remains a great puzzle.
+That is the nature of typology; it is always fuzzy at best.
+The antitype, i.e., fulfillment, must come for the fullness of understanding to be realized.

 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
 Gal.
 3:28